phone: (314) 977-4167

-Chris joined the Center in September 2011, bringing more than 17 years of experience working in higher education.
-Prior to joining the Center, he spent several years at Saint Louis University working for the Division of Student Development, where he advised student media organizations and managed the student center.
-As a result, Chris is well-versed in audio and video creation and in the curation of formal and informal learning spaces.
-Since 2001, Chris also has been an adjunct instructor in the Department of Education, where he teaches courses in Educational Psychology.
-He holds Bachelor of Science degrees in Studio Art and Psychology, a Master's of Arts in Counseling, and a Ph.D. in Education Foundations.
+Prior to joining the Center in 2011, Dr. Grabau spent several years working in Student Development, where he advised student media organizations and managed the student center.
+As a result, Dr. Grabau is well-versed in audio and video creation and in the curation of formal and informal learning spaces.

 Dr. Grabau holds Bachelor of Science degrees in Studio Art and Psychology, a Master of Arts in Counseling, and a Ph.D. in Educational Foundations.
 Dr. Grabau has taught courses in Educational Psychology, Human Development, and Learning Assistant Pedagogy.

 Dr. Grabau’s disciplinary training often incorporates critical, normative, and historical lenses to identify effective pedagogical practices throughout the educational spectrum.
 His expertise and research often explore humanistic teaching practices, relational labor associated with impactful learning, and authentic uses of educational technology.